 Papery Or Hollow Sounding Timber: A Major Sign Of Having Termites

 Woodwork is a favorite food for dry wood termites.
-They usually consume the wood inside out while leaving a thin veneer of timber of just the paint.
+They usually consume the wood inside out while leaving a thin veneer of timber of just the house paint.
 That’s why when you knock or tap on the damaged wood, it sounds hollow or papery.
 This happens as the timber is eaten away inside, so it gives such a hollow sound.

 So if you hear such sound while tapping on your timber, it means your house has already been infested with termites.
 One of the most common stories you will hear about termites is that you will only find problems with your house when the vacuum cleaner accidentally goes through a skirting board or when you press your finger against your door and it goes through your door frame.